nekomiyanet/misskey-v12/NEKOMIYA_NET.md

 - Private Mode and Secure Mode (Calckey Misskey Fork)
 - Hide Server info (Meisskey❤️ Misskey Fork)
 - Moderator can send notification to each user (Calckey Misskey Fork)
+- Sensitive Word (Admin can set the word which should be home visibility)

 ## Client (Frondend)